-What is a promise ring, you may ask?
-A promise ring is an ornament that symbolizes a pledge, bond or promise between two people.
-Such rings are not specific to one gender.
-Men and women can wear these rings.
-In fact, given the various types of promise rings, it is not surprising to find exchanging rings between the same gender.
+A promise ring is an ornament that symbolizes a pledge, bond, or promise between two people.
+Such rings are not specific to one gender; both men and women can wear them.
+Also, given the various types of promise rings, it is not surprising to find rings being exchanged between the same gender.

 Typically, a promise ring is given as a pre-engagement ring.
-Sometimes you are sure this person is the right one for you, but are not quite ready for engagement.
-This is a great opportunity for giving a promise ring.
+You may be sure that this person is the right one for you, though you are not quite ready for engagement, which is an excellent opportunity for giving a promise ring.
 It expresses a similar commitment to an engagement ring without all the ties that come with being engaged.

-An engagement is a very serious commitment, and at times may be too official a step for a young couple to make.
-Yet, at the same time, if a man and woman are in a very serious relationship which both intend will one day lead to marriage, just being boyfriend and girlfriend may not seem like enough.
+An engagement is a solemn commitment, and at times may be too official a step for a young couple to make.
+Yet, at the same time, if a man and woman are in a serious relationship that both want to one day lead to marriage, merely being boyfriend and girlfriend may be far from enough.
 Enter the promise ring, also sometimes referred to as a pre-engagement ring.
-The purpose of this ring is to be less of a commitment than an official piece of wedding jewelry like the engagement ring, but a serious pledge and a promise that the relationship is headed down the path to engagement at some point in the future.
+This ring's purpose is less of a commitment than an official wedding jewelry piece (like the engagement ring).
+Instead, it is a severe pledge and earnest promise that the relationship is headed towards engagement in the (near) future.

 There are many situations in which a promise ring might be in order.
-It can be a wonderful way for a very young couple to show that they are serious about their relationship, without becoming officially engaged if they feel that they are too young to get married.
-They are popular among people who travel extensively for work, as in the case of military deployments or in the case of a long separation caused by one half of the couple moving away to attend college.
+It can be a fantastic way for a very young couple to show that they are serious about their relationship without officially getting engaged if they feel too young for it.
+They are popular among people who travel extensively for work, such as military deployments or a long separation caused by one half of the couple moving away to attend college.
 The pain of an extended separation might be eased considerably by the love and commitment implied by the ring.

-Promise rings can also be given by a parent to their child for abstinence from sexually immorality until marriage.
-They can also be used in place of an engagement ring or wedding ring.
-Not everybody feels the need to get married, but exchanging rings can still symbolize commitment and monogamy.
+Promise rings can also be given by parents to their children for abstinence from sexual immorality until marriage.
+Besides, you can also use them in place of an engagement or wedding ring, given that everybody feels the need to get married and that exchanging rings can still symbolize commitment and monogamy.

-While the idea of promise rings may seem new-age, they've actually been around a long time.
+While the idea of promise rings may seem new-age, they have been around a long time.

 The phrase "promise ring" is relatively new, but the concept still dates back centuries.
-In Europe in the 16th and 17th centuries, it was quite popular and common to exchange rings in a vow of friendship or love.
-The symbolic nature of a circle representing eternity and some kind of metal symbolizing the sturdiness of the relationship was always popular ways people showed their love for one another.
+In Europe in the 16th and 17th centuries, it was quite popular to exchange rings in a vow of friendship or love.
+The symbolic nature of a circle representing eternity and some metal symbolizing a relationship's sturdiness was always popular ways people showed their love for one another.

-It is traditionally only the woman who wears a promise ring, although there is no reason why the man could not have one as well.
-As for the ring itself, it is generally more simple than an engagement ring.
+It is traditionally only the woman who wears a promise ring, although there is no reason why the man could not have one.
+As for the ring itself, it is generally more straightforward than an engagement ring.
 A decorative band would be very appropriate for a pre-engagement ring.
-If the man has a special class ring, he might have it sized down to fit his girlfriend, or have a more petite replica made for her to wear.
-It can really be any style of the ring which appeals to both people, although it is common to make an effort to select a ring which does not look too much like an engagement ring.
+If the man has a unique class ring, he might have it sized down to fit his girlfriend or have a more petite replica made for her to wear.
+It can be any style of ring that appeals to both people, although it is common to make an effort to select a ring that does not look like an engagement ring.

 WHICH FINGER DO YOU NEED TO WEAR A PROMISE RING ON?

-The promise ring is generally worn on the ring finger of the left hand until such time as it is replaced by an official engagement ring.
-Although it is nice if the style of the ring is compatible with the rest of the wedding jewelry which follows, one would not typically wear the promise ring and engagement ring together on the same finger.
-For one thing, it would look too much like you were already married, and for another, it is fun to show off the sapphire engagement ring all on its own.
-Typically, the promise ring will be moved to the ring finger of the right hand once the woman has her engagement ring.
+The promise ring is generally worn on the ring finger of the left hand until an official engagement ring replaces it.
+Although it is nice if the ring style is compatible with the rest of the wedding jewelry that follows, one would not typically wear the promise and engagement rings together on the same finger.
+For one thing, it would look as if you were already married, and for another, it is fun to show off the sapphire engagement ring all on its own.
+Typically, the promise ring will be moved to the right hand's ring finger once the woman has her engagement ring.

-The type of promise ring given to you determines the finger that you will wear it.
+The type of promise ring given to you determines the finger that you will wear it on.
 For example, if you have been given the band as a sign that your partner will be engaged to you, you can wear it on the left ring finger.
-When you receive an tanzanite engagement ring, it's recommended that you remove the promise ring and wear it on the right hand.
+When you receive a tanzanite engagement ring, we recommend removing the promise ring and wearing it on the right hand.

-If you have exchanged the rings with your partner as a symbol that you will remain in a monogamous relationship, you should wear the band in the right hand.
-This is to avoid confusion with other rings that you might receive in the future.
+If you have exchanged the rings with your partner as a symbol that you will remain in a monogamous relationship, you should wear the band in the right hand to avoid confusion with other rings that you might receive in the future.

-While it's recommended that you wear the band on the right hand, you can wear it on the left ring finger, but remove it when you receive another band.
+While it is recommended that you wear the band on the right hand, you can wear it on the left ring finger, but remove it when you receive another band.

 Do you have to wear the promise ring on a particular hand/finger?
-While there are no specific rules as such, certain 'placement' choices are advisable.
-For instance, someone who is single and available might want to avoid wearing their friendship promise ring as an engagement ring.
-Some couples who wear promise rings prior to engagement might opt to wear them on their left hand's ring finger.
-This shifts to the right hand once the official engagement takes place.
+While there are no specific rules, some 'placement' choices are advisable.
+For instance, people who are single and available might want to avoid wearing their friendship promise ring as an engagement ring.
+Some couples who wear promise rings before engagement might opt to wear them on their left hand's ring finger, which shifts to the right hand once the official engagement takes place.

-If you receive an abstinence ring you should wear it on the left ring finger.
-The band should remain on the finger until it's replaced by an engagement band.
+If you receive an abstinence ring, you should wear it on the left ring finger.
+The band should remain on the finger until an engagement band replaces it.

 If you have made a promise with your platonic friend, you can wear the band on any finger-including the thumbs.
-You should avoid placing the ring on your ring finger in order to avoid any confusion with romance.
+However, you should avoid placing the ring on your ring finger to avoid any confusion with romance.

 COMMON TYPES OF PROMISE RINGS

-Infinity Knot: it represents unending love and fidelity.
-The ring features one or more interwoven knots and is commonly used as a pre-engagement or friendship ring.
-It's also common to find couples wearing the ring as a sign of a strong relationship and love for each other.
+Infinity Knot: Featuring one or more interwoven knots and commonly used as a pre-engagement or friendship ring, it represents eternal love and fidelity.
+It is also common to find couples wearing the ring as a sign of a strong relationship and love for each other.

 Heart: This is a simple symbol that reflects the love that people have for each other.
-A heart-shaped ring is common with couples.
-The most common ring type is the simple gold band with a gold heart as the centerpiece.
-There are other elaborate rings such as diamond and platinum.
+A heart-shaped ring is common with couples, the most common type being the simple gold band with a gold heart as the centerpiece.
+Besides, there are other elaborate rings such as diamond and platinum.
 Couples usually give a heart-shaped ring as a pre-engagement ring.

-Plain band: Simple promise rings are a plain band with no design and stone on it.
-They come in gold and silver.
-Though it is simple yet it is the most elegant rings of all.
+Plain band: Simple promise rings are a plain band with no design and stone on them.
+They come in gold and silver, and despite being simple, are exquisite.

-Name engraved rings: In this one, you can have your partner's name engraved on either outside or inside of the ring.
-It shows your immense love and attachment to the person you love.
-It is very romantic and gives the feeling of personal touch.
+Name engraved rings: In this one, you can have your partner's name engraved either outside or inside the ring.
+It shows your immense love and attachment to the person you love, is very romantic and gives the feeling of personal touch.

-Interlocking Promise Rings: The design of the ring shows interlocking which can be seen as a metaphor for being interlocked in love.
-It is also the promise that one day they will get locked on the pious relation of marriage.
-It is one of the most famous designs.
+Interlocking Promise Rings: The design of the ring shows interlocking, seen as a metaphor for being interlocked in love.
+It signifies the promise that the couple will get locked on the pious relation of marriage one day.
+Moreover, it is one of the most famous designs.

-Colored Diamond Rings: Diamond is a beauty in itself and when it lies on your hand placed within a band it beauty further increases.
-You can gift your girlfriend diamond rings in different colors like blue or black.
+Colored Diamond Rings: Diamond is a beauty in itself, and when it lies on your hand placed within a band, its beauty further increases.
+You can gift your girlfriend diamond rings in different colors, such as blue or black.